Civ13/civ13-wiki/wiki/Guide_to_Character.md

 **Jump** - when the enemy thinks you are cornered (maximum jumping distance is 2 tiles).

 These are tied to the middle mouse button.
 Could be switched with the U hotkey in the hotkeys mode.

+### Pulling punches

+Allows sparring without beating each other to a bloody pulp.
+On the IC tab, click "Pulling punches" - now you will not harm an opponent when attacking them **unarmed**.
+Click again to stop pulling punches.